Developing Country Debt (Restriction of Recovery) Bill

 Overview

-This bill aims to protect developing countries from aggressive debt collection practices by restricting the amount creditors can recover in UK courts for defaulted sovereign debt.
-It introduces a maximum recovery amount, requires court consent before recovery proceedings, and mandates transparency regarding the debt and the creditor's actions.
+This bill aims to protect developing countries from aggressive debt recovery practices by restricting the amount creditors can recover in UK courts and requiring court consent for such actions.
+It establishes a maximum recovery amount and mandates transparency in the recovery process.

 Description